 Banns need to be read in the parish where each of you lives as well as the church in which you are to be married.
 The onus is on you to arrange this.
 After banns are read the church will issue a Banns Certificate which we must see before we can marry you.

 You must have your banns read out in church for three Sundays during the three months before the wedding.
 This is often done over three consecutive Sundays but does not have to be.
 At St James banns are read on the first three Sundays of the month two months before your wedding e.g. for a wedding in July banns will be read in May.

 ##I’M DIVORCED.
 CAN I STILL GET MARRIED IN CHURCH?

 There may be a way forward for you to be married again in church.
 The Church of England agreed in 2002 that divorced people could remarry in church under certain circumstances.
 We believe that marriage is for life, but also recognise that sadly, some marriages do fail.

-If you want to Speak to our Vicar about your situation please ring the Parish Office to make an appointment.
+If you want to Speak to our Vicar about your situation please ring the Church Office to make an appointment.
 He will want to talk to you frankly about your past and your hopes for the future and will let you know whether we can remarry you.

 Even if it is not possible to do your wedding, we may offer you a service of prayer and dedication after a civil ceremony.

 There is a helpful section on the [Church of England web site].

 For enquiries telephone the Parish Office 024 7669 2299.